 Step 3: Clean The Pool Cover

-Once it’s off of your pool, lay the cover somewhere flat and clean it off with your choice of chemicals and tools.
+Once it’s off your pool, lay the cover somewhere flat and clean it off with your choice of chemicals and tools.
 Using proper cleaners is better than merely spraying it with water and letting it air dry.

 Once it’s completely dry, store it in a sealed container.
 I’ve seen some creative solutions for this, including rolling racks that can store the pool cover when it’s not in use.
 The seal is important for minimizing the potential growth of lingering algae or bacteria.